wwwaylon/wwwaylon.github.io/aboutme2.md

 <p class="pf-body-sm">Longitudinal research often assumes a score means the same thing across people and across time.
 Without that assumption, an apparent difference in a growth trajectory could reflect a change in the measurement rather than genuine development.</p>
 </div>
 <div>
-<span class="pf-label">My contribution</span>
+<span class="pf-label">My work</span>
 <p class="pf-body-sm" style="margin-bottom: 16px !important;">One project examined the measurement and developmental properties of the Early Communication Indicator, a standardized assessment of early communication development.</p>
-<p class="pf-body-sm">With a multidisciplinary team, I led analyses using parallel-process and piecewise latent growth modeling to test whether observed trajectories reflected meaningful change in language, and how children transitioned between communication strategies.</p>
+<p class="pf-body-sm">With a multidisciplinary team, I led analyses using parallel-process and piecewise latent growth models to examine developmental trajectories, relationships among communication domains, and transitions between communication strategies.</p>
 </div>
 </div>
-<p class="pf-note"><strong>Why it matters —</strong> a measurement system should do more than assign a score.
+<p class="pf-note"><strong>Why it matters -</strong> a measurement system should do more than assign a score.
 It should give confidence that observed change reflects the phenomenon we intend to understand: not only where someone is, but how they are changing.</p>
 </div>
 </div>
 </article>